 We have known Lisa for some years now - if you area birder this should be your first stop after the Pura Vida . . . if you are not a birder you will enjoy the friendly hospitality, upgraded rooms and you might just become a birder too :-))

-The lodge makes a perfect stopover bewteen the Pura Vida and the southern Caribbean beaches and the super active smoking Turialba Volcano can be seen or even driven too (4WD only) on a clear day.
+The lodge makes a perfect stopover between the Pura Vida and the southern Caribbean beaches and the super active smoking Turialba Volcano can be seen or even driven too (4WD only) on a clear day.

-BETWEEN HERE AND MANUEL ANTONIO - and a much better idea on the beach
+BETWEEN HERE AND MANUEL ANTONIO

 Encantada Beach Cottages